-AMCAS Hobbies—What Schools Look For and How to Stand Out
+AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

-Your medical school application has several different components, and each plays a vital role in your success.
+Your medical school application has several components, each of which plays a vital role in your success.
 You know you need a stellar personal statement, strong letters of recommendation, and a solid MCAT score, but why would schools care about your hobbies?
 What hobbies do schools look for?
 Will the AMCAS hobbies you select in the Work and Activities section affect the outcome of your application?

 Your hobbies may not be as important as other experiences on your application, such as notable clinical or research experiences, but that doesn’t mean they aren’t valuable.
 Effectively utilizing hobbies in the experiences section of your application can show that you are a well-rounded candidate who has a lot to offer the student body of the schools you’re applying to.